-We believe that sustainable growth and the medium-to-long-term growth of corporate value are made possible by the resources and support we obtain from various stakeholders such as patients, healthcare professionals, shareholders, investors, employees, business partners, and communities.
+We believe that sustainable growth and the medium-to-long-term growth of corporate value are made possible by the resources and support we obtain from various stakeholders such as patients, healthcare professionals, shareholders, investors, employees, business partners, and communities (see diagram below).
 By communicating with these various stakeholders, we are able to learn about their demands and expectations for us.
 Moreover, by explaining the Group’s initiatives, we will foster mutual understanding and facilitate cooperation for realizing a sustainable society.

 Directives for Initiatives

 - Step up investor relations activities based on interactive communication with market players

 - Promote changes to employee attitudes and behaviors based on the key message of “Transformation”

 - Understand requirements from ESG rating agencies and improve evaluations